Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 1 Department of Motor behavior and sports psychology, Faculty of Sport Sciences, Arak University, Arak, Iran

-2 Department of Motor Behavior and Sport psychology, Faculty of Sport Sciences, Arak University, Arak, Iran
+2 Department of Motor Behavior and Sport psychology , Faculty of Sport Sciences, Arak University, Arak, Iran.

 Abstract

-Methods:The participants included 20 teenagers with an average age of 17 years, who were selected as convenience sampling from the community of secondary school students.
-After the pre-test, the participants were divided into two experimental groups (modified darts with visual illusion)and control (normal darts).
-Both groups did 10 training sessions.
-Immediately after the practice sessions, the post-test and two hours after the post-test, the immediate retention and transfer tests and a week later, the delayed retention and transfer tests were held.
-For data analysis, Mixed design analysis of variance and Bonferroni's post hoc test were used.
+Methods: The participants included 20 teenagers with an average age of 17 years, who were selected through convenience sampling from the population of secondary school students.
+After the pre-test, the participants were assigned to two groups: experimental (modified darts with visual illusion) and control (normal darts).
+Both groups performed 10 practice sessions.
+Immediately after the practice sessions, the post-test was administered; two hours after the post-test, the immediate retention and transfer tests were conducted; and one week later, the delayed retention and transfer tests were carried out.
+For data analysis, mixed-design analysis of variance and Bonferroni's post hoc test were used.

-Results: The results showed that in both the experimental and control groups, a significant improvement was observed in the performance of darts skills from the pre-test to the post-test(p < 0.05).
-However, the comparison between the experimental and control groups showed that there is no significant difference between the two groups in all stages of acquisition, retention and transfer.
+Results: The results showed that in both the experimental and control groups, a significant improvement was observed in dart-throwing performance from the pre-test to the post-test (p < 0.05).
+However, comparison between the experimental and control groups showed no significant difference between the two groups in all phases of acquisition, retention, and transfer.

 Keywords